 We then looked for creative ways to find more time to collaborate.
 Our school had been having weekly PBIS (Positive Behavior Intervention & Supports) with our students that last about 40 minutes on Friday mornings.
 We decided that half of the teachers would stay with the children and teach lessons on positive behaviors at these assemblies, while the other half would spend another 40 minutes on dedicated PLC work.
 We alternate who stays with the children at assemblies and who is released for PLC work.
 A third way we find time to collaborate is through a leadership buddy partnership.
 An upper grade class and a lower grade class partner up once a week for a leadership lesson or for the big buddies to read to our little buddies.
-Each week either the upper grade teachers or lower grade teachers take on both classes for this 40 minute session releasing their partner to meet with their PLC team.
-Using these three opportunities, we found at least 80 minutes a week that every team could collaborate as a PLC that is in addition to any district identified release time for professional development.
+Each week either the upper grade teachers or lower grade teachers take on both classes for this 40 minute session releasing their partner to meet with their collaborative team.
+Using these three opportunities, we found at least 80 minutes a week that every team could collaborate that is in addition to any district identified release time for professional development.

 Having the time established we had to build shared knowledge of intentional, purposeful, dedicated PLC work.
 We have a one hour staff meeting every week.
 All school information was handled in memos, announcements, and email in order to preserve the hour for building shared knowledge of PLC work.
 Our principal, together with our PLC school leadership team, planned and led this learning.
 In our PLC room, we read countless articles, had book studies, and watched and dialogued about videos.
 Through this learning, we developed a common pedagogy about student learning and best practices.
 We worked together on how to become a high performing PLC in a common space, side by side, supporting each other when the journey got fuzzy.
 We developed into a community of learners with a common goal and a passion for doing right by our students.
 Through our learning and work, we have created or collected meaningful protocols, agreements on loose/tight expectations, and a relentless drive to make a difference in the learning of all our students.

-Another process we embraced to improve student learning and support a collaborative culture is Instructional Rounds.
+Another process we embraced to improve student learning and support a collaborative culture is instructional rounds.
 We visit each other’s classrooms as a group, to look at student learning and best practice instructional strategies.
-After each visit we debrief about our observations of learning and best practices in an effort to improve our own classroom practices.
+After each visit, we debrief about our observations of learning and best practices in an effort to improve our own classroom practices.
 This process has reinforced and strengthened the initiatives that are important to us, especially our Professional Learning Communities.
 Going on rounds has created and nurtured a collective trust in each other, encouraged us to take risks, and taught us that it’s ok to fail.
 When we fail together, we have a great opportunity to learn and grow as a team.